nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2c.
-Both the order and field user provided is not valid.
+Both the order and field user provided are not valid.

     * 2c1.
 Warenager will generate command suggesstion for the user (Use case 19).